jenthura/adventurandom/README.md

 This project was built by Chatchawan L Suwaratana for Thinkful a solo capstone project.

-This is the client for the adventurandom server
+This is the client for the adventurandom server.
 It accepts user input and randomises an adventure story.
 Everytime you play it should be different!

 ## **Live app**